Permanent daylight saving time clears another hurdle, passing Washington state Senate

-The state Senate approved a measure to get Washington off the time-changing seesaw and adopt daylight saving time year-round.
+The state Senate has approved a measure to get Washington off the time-changing seesaw and adopt daylight saving time year-round.
+The House passed a similar bill on Saturday.

 Just a few days after we turned our clocks forward to observe daylight saving time, the state Senate approved a measure to get Washington off the time-changing seesaw and adopt DST year-round.